Truck Factoring: Everything You Need to Know

 Again, non-recourse financing tends to charge higher fees than recourse factoring.
 But these higher factoring rates also protect your funding if your broker/shipper doesn’t pay the truck factoring company (as long as you filed the correct paperwork and terms on your end).
 Other advantages of non-recourse financing?
 You don’t have to deal with debt collections, it’s relatively easy to qualify for, and you can use it for short-term funding.

 Get paid faster with Truckstop Factoring.

-Truckstop Factoring pays you the same day you submit your invoices.
+Truckstop Factoring pays you within 24 hours of the time you submit your invoices.
 Here are some other benefits: